-Like the man who wears it, a beard is prone to wildness, which is you should really learn how to shape your beard.
-For tips, we turned to Karen Lynn Accattato, who has helped many high-profile men look their best, including the cast of Empire, numerous professional athletes, and a former community organizer named Barack Obama.
+Like the man who wears it, a beard is prone to wildness.
+And since barbershops are closed, now is the perfect time to really learn how to tame and shape your beard.
+For tips, we turned to Karen Lynn Accattato, who has helped many high-profile men look their best, including the cast of Empire, professional athletes, and a former community organizer named Barack Obama.

 - Find your beard shape.
 Rounder faces require fuller beards to even out proportion and slimmer faces need to sport a more streamlined, refined beard.